ruby-cube/rue/packages/archer/README.md

 ## Use Case

+Note that use cases are extremely rare.
 Message passing via an archer is unnecessary if the sender and receiver are declared in the same scope.
 Simple function declaration and invocation will suffice:

 ```tsx
 // simple invocation